facial-emotion-recognition-service/fers-bff/README.md

-# esense-bff
+# fers-bff
-A Backend for Frontend for project esense
+A Backend for the Frontend of the Facial Emotion Recognition Service project